wp-plugins/wooheat/readme.txt

 == Changelog ==

+= 1.3 =
+* You can change the dimension of the special banners for ratings over 10

 = 1.2 =
 * Can use plugin only to provide for sorting options
 * Added ability to enable display of heat rating label, scoville units and heat chart